googleapis/gapic-generator/testutils/README.md

 Baseline Checks
 ===============
-Scripts in this directory sanity-checks the `*.baseline` files.
+Scripts in this directory sanity-check the `*.baseline` files.

 check-baselines.sh
 ------------------